 Climate Change and Environment

-As Lancashire Labour’s Shadow Cabinet Member for Climate Change, Recycling and Renewables, I have been instrumental in developing strong environmental policy solutions to the climate and ecological emergencies.
+Having previously served as Lancashire Labour’s Shadow Cabinet Member for Climate Change, Recycling and Renewables, I have been instrumental in developing strong environmental policy solutions to the climate and ecological emergencies.
 Lancashire has large coastal and low-lying communities that are particularly vulnerable to the devastating effects of climate change.
 We’ve already seen how damaging floods have been in our area.
-I am committed to moving to a low-carbon world in a way that benefits everyone.
-Lancashire can be part of the UK being a world-leader in low-carbon technology.
-Tackling climate change will be a core part of a Labour county council’s policies.
-Read more about that here.
+I am committed to moving to a low-carbon, bio-diverse, world in a way that benefits everyone.
+Lancashire can be part of the UK being a world-leader in low-carbon technology and tackling climate change will be a core part of a Labour policies.

 Building Back Fairer